 My wife had no trouble finding a job.
 She had, in fact, been practically head-hunted before we even left Canada.
 As for me, I intended to continue working amongst and with youth.
 I quickly landed a position in a school in Victoria until I got a call from a church in NSW.

 The gentleman on the line asked me if I would consider interviewing to be their Minister.
 I had sent them an application because they were advertising for a Youth Pastor but, unbeknownst to me, they also needed someone for the senior role.
 It didn’t take much reflection for me to realise the time had come, this was the moment.

-Stepping up into the role of Minister in a church, from a position as a Youth Pastor, is a typical progression.
+Stepping up into the role of Minister, from a position as a Youth Pastor, is a typical progressionin a church.
 As my first experience in the lead, this church provided me with a good experience.
 However, it took only 3 years for me to succumb to burnout.
 The anxiety and panic attacks were very worrisome and even scary.

 Luckily, I caught the symptoms relatively early and sought help.
 I did not need to leave my employment for any extended period.
 Counselling, a change in diet, a commitment to exercise, renegotiating the expectations of my role all helped me to recover some semblance of work-life balance.

 While I am much more sensitive now to the symptoms, to notice when I am feeling overwhelmed, and I am much more comfortable with saying “no”, I am always at risk of losing control.
 Maintain a proper and healthy work-life balance for me is key, as it is for everyone.